debugdolly/hello-world/README.md

 🚀 What I’m Working On

-Building my first project: Loan Verification Program
+Building my first project: About me webpage

 Learning Python fundamentals in Visual Studio Code